ahplummer/stocktrend/Readme.md

 docker-compose exec stocktrend python3 driver.py
 ```

-## Test
+### Test dockerized endpoint
-* Test with curl
+* Use with curl from a new terminal:
 ```
-curl --header "Content-Type: application/json" --request POST --data '{"symbol":"MSFT","trenddays":3}' http://127.0.0.1:8511/trendclose
+curl --header "Content-Type: application/json" --request POST --data '{"symbol":"AAL","trenddays":3}' http://127.0.0.1:8511/trendclose
 ```
-Output should be similar to: `{"lastclose": 117.52, "trend": -0.04}`
+Output should be similar to: `{"lastclose": 31.45, "trend": -0.44}%`

-# Build/Run Serverless (AWS Lambda)
+## Build/Run Serverless (AWS Lambda)
+*Prerequisite: You must have `serverless` installed.
+See [Serverless.com](http://serverless.com) for more information.*
+*Prerequisite: You must have `AWS CLI` installed, and have it configured to execute from the command line.
+You can test
+this with `aws s3 ls`.
+If you get no errors, you can proceed.

-Look at the `handler.py` file for more information, as there are some lessons learned through building
+NOTE: Look at the `handler.py` file for more information, as there are some lessons learned through building
 this that are significant.

-## Test
+### Build Lambda
 * Deploy with sls CLI:
 ```
-sls deploy
+pushd src && sls deploy && popd
 ```
 NOTE: copy down the output URL for later testing via `curl`.
 ```